A society’s humanity and unity rest on the extent to which its people demand good food and can expect to receive it.

 2050 Yes Yes Yes

 The primary challenge to the food system is therefore to make a wide variety of perishable food available fresh every day of the year wherever you live.
 "Available" means at competitive prices, otherwise the opportunity is curtailed for both consumers and producers.
 Meeting the challenge flies directly into the face of the existing system by suggesting that a local system of moderate scale can compete successfully with an industrial system of large scale.
 It means that efficiencies of design and operation in the new system must match efficiencies of scale in the present one.
+And keep in mind that a centralized food system produces, processes, preserves, packages, labels, ships, brands, advertises, and delivers "fresh" food like factory food.
+A local food system produces and delivers fresh food; that is the strength of local.

 Past considerations of local food systems for crops and livestock have suffered from unfavorable comparisons of production efficiencies at moderate scale relative to large scale.
 That has discouraged efforts to develop better local food systems for the mainstream of commerce and relegated fresh foods to marginal and high end retailing.
 But specializing in high-volume production of one or a few foods has ignored the large public costs incurred by the existing system.
 These costs include public monies for dams and pipelines to access water; for building and maintaining highways; to mitigate damage to land, air and water; to subsidize producers; and to treat people whose health is adversely affected by what they presently eat.
 People are paying taxes and health insurance premiums for all these large public costs that are not charged to the existing food system.
 If food production and distribution were taxed for all the public costs incurred in the present system, prices would be higher by perhaps 2x or 3x.
 A better food system will be a superior value proposition that will be realized by comparing it with the existing system through total cost accounting for every effect on humans, earth, and society.